LinShi11/csci-476-594-spring2021-private/lab02/README.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```
 1. First, I gave it the same input output command like last time but received an error.
 However, I quickly realize that when we print the id, we would not ask for cat, but we would if we are asking for /etc/passwd (given that you have privilege).
 Then I tried it without /bin/cat and worked just fine.
 2. Like last time, I decided to try all three curl operations that I could think of and they all worked perfectly.
-Again, -v printed the version and not /bin/id
+Again, -v printed the version and not /bin/id.
 3. My attack was successful.
 For all three of the curl options, I made the them print out the /bin/id.
-The only surprise was it not using the /bin/cat, which was discussed above
+The only surprise was it not using the /bin/cat, which was discussed above.

 #### Task 3.3:
 For this task, I am trying to create a file inside /tmp folder: